zhengyup/tp/docs/DeveloperGuide.md

 Designing organizational features in LetsGetHired, such as the Find and Sort commands, presented a notable advancement beyond the capabilities of AB3.
-While AB3 exclusively features a basic Find function that searches for entries based on matching keywords to names in the address book, in LetsGetHired, the Find command empowers users to conduct searches across various fields associated with internship applications.
-Additionally, the Find command in LetsGetHired accommodates searches across multiple fields simultaneously, enhancing user flexibility.
+While AB3 exclusively features a basic Find function that searches for entries based on matching keywords to names in the address book, in LetsGetHired, the Find command empowers users to conduct searches across various fields associated with internship applications simultaneously.
+Additionally, we took it one step further, enhancing the Find command in LetsGetHired to accommodate partial matches, giving our users more flexibility and freedom.

 The introduction of the Sort command in LetsGetHired stands as another milestone in organizational design.
 LetsGetHired enables users to sort their internship applications in ascending or descending order based on  any field.
 This functionality provides users with the ability to customize the organization of their application.

 ### Developing a better User Interface
 We undertook a substantial overhaul of the GUI in LetsGetHired, distinguishing it from the interface of